 Did the victor consider how far to go militarily to end the war?
-Did either antagonist overstep the culminating point of victory or the attack to maintain pressure on its adversary?
+Did either antagonist overstep the culminating point of victory or attack to maintain pressure on its adversary?
 Alternatively, did the winner do too little militarily to give the political result of the war a reasonable chance to endure?
 Did the victor consider what to demand from the enemy to fulfill its political objectives?
 How and why did the vanquished stop fighting?
 Was there a truce, and, if so, to what extent did its terms shape the postwar settlement?
 Did the postwar settlement meet the victor's political objectives?
 Did the closing operations of the war leave the victor in a strong position to enforce the peace?
+To what degree was the defeated state reincorporated into the international system?

 To what extent did civil-military relations on one side or the other contribute to the stability or instability of the settlement?
-Did the nature of the war affect the durability of the settlement?
+Did the character of the war affect the durability of the settlement?
+How did the populations of the victor and the defeated affect the peace settlement?
 Did the victor maintain sufficient strength and resolve to enforce the peace?